 Origin and Transmission of the Tariqa Burhaniya

-This sacred knowledge was preserved in secrecy and was rediscovered and revived in the 20th century by the Sudanese Sheikh Mohammed Osman Abduh al-Burhani (1902–1983), grandfather of the current sheikh, Mohammed Sheikh Ibrahim Mohammed Osman.
+The inner knowledge of this order, its prayer texts, and its spiritual practices were rediscovered and revived in the 20th century by Maulana Shaykh Mohammed Osman Abduh al-Burhani (1902–1983) from Sudan, the grandfather of the current Shaykh.

-The chain (silsila – سلسلة) of sheikhs of the Tariqa Burhaniya traces back to the Prophet Mohammed ﷺ.
+The spiritual lineage (silsila سلسلة) — the chain of the shaykhs of the Tariqa Burhaniya — traces back to the Prophet Muhammad ﷺ.

 The principal links in our spiritual chain are: